-Create stunning, high-quality diagrams with the Visio Data Visualizer add-in for Excel with an Office 365 subscription.
+Create stunning, high-quality diagrams with the Visio Data Visualizer add-in for Excel with an Office 365 work or school account.

 You can create basic flowcharts, cross-functional flowcharts, and organizational charts.
 The diagrams are drawn automatically from data in an Excel workbook.
 If you then edit the diagram in Visio, your changes are synced back to Excel.